EphraimCompEng/multipy/docs/reference/src/guide.rst

     b       c       d       x

 .. note::
-    Multipy will allow you to make any algorithm, even if it's sub-optimal.
+    Each arithmetic unit will output to the top of its "run".
+The next section covers how to "map" these outputs.

+.. _map:
+Map
+---
-Each step needs a pattern or a template, but they also need to regoup their partial products.
+Each step of an algorithm needs a pattern or a template, but it also needs to regoup their partial products before using the next template.
 This is where maps come in.

 First, note that bits can only move vertically as moving horizontally changes it's value.
 Therefore, each map value is a signed hexadecimal number.
 For simple maps, the map value represents an entire row rather than a specific bit.